Sitecore/Windows-Terminal-DevEx-improvements/README.md

 ## Change the Profile
 - Download *Microsoft.PowerShell_profile.ps1* from Repository
 - Copy file to that path: C:\Users\<username>\Documents\PowerShell\Microsoft.Powerhsell_profile.ps1 and overwrite the extisting (if any)
+- Open profile file and adjust the path to the theme according to your theme file location